 Teach in Chile positions are available at nine campuses of the DuocUC system of technical colleges in the capital city, Santiago; the seaport, Valparaíso; the quieter city, Melipilla; nearby resort Viña del Mar; and the southern coastal city of Concepcion.

-CIEE Teach in Chile participants receive a monthly stipend from their employer, 520,000 Chilean pesos (CLP)/month (approx.).
+CIEE Teach in Chile participants receive a monthly stipend from their employer, 566,000 CLP (approx. $800)/month.
 The cost of living in Chile is a little lower than in the United States, so this should allow you to cover your basic living expenses.
 If you’re hoping to travel a great deal during your free time, you should bring additional funds to cover your expenses.

 Like CIEE, the Chilean educational system is on a quest to bring the life-changing benefits of international education to more people.
 To fulfill this shared vision, CIEE Teach in Chile partners with DuocUC, a leading system of technical community colleges associated with Pontificia Universidad Católica de Chile.
 You could work at one or more of nine campuses in Santiago, Valparaíso, Melipilla, Concepcion and Viña del Mar that are included in the program.

 CIEE participants typically teach 22-25 hours per week, depending on the assignment.
 This does not include time for class planning and grading, faculty meetings, and extracurricular activities.
 You’ll have a busy schedule, but the program and vacation schedule leave plenty of time to travel, explore the outdoors, and enjoy life in Chile.

 They are very organized and I have always had great experiences with CIEE.Jacqulyn J. | Teach in Chile

 The program itself was extremely helpful and made my transition much easier.Jonathan M. | Teach in Chile